-Cononley Primary School is committed to ensuring the welfare and safety of all children in school.
+Cononley Primary School is committed to ensuring the welfare and safety of all children in our school.
+We will protect and support our vulnerable children, children who need support through early help, children in need and children who have a child protection plan.
 All North Yorkshire schools, including Cononley Primary School, follow the North Yorkshire Safeguarding Children Partnership procedures.
-The school will, in most circumstances, endeavour to discuss all concerns with parents about their child/ren.
-However, there may be exceptional circumstances when the school will discuss concerns with Social Care and/or the Police without parental knowledge (in accordance with Child Protection procedures).
-The school will, of course, always aim to maintain a positive relationship with all parents.
-The school’s child protection policy is available using the link below.
-If you would prefer a paper copy, please contact the school office.
+Cononley Primary School will, normally, endeavour to discuss all concerns with parents or carers about their child or children.
+However, there may be exceptional circumstances when the school will discuss concerns with Social Care and/or the Police without parental knowledge (in accordance with Child Protection procedures and in line with Part 2 of KCSIE).
+Cononley Primary School will, of course, always aim to maintain a positive relationship with all parents.
+Cononley Primary School’s Child Protection Policy is available publicly via our website and paper copies can be requested from the school office: email@example.com

 How We Keep Our Children Safe